moritan777/trace-recall-engine/README.md

 ## Requirements

 - Python 3.11 or later
-- No third-party Python dependencies
+- No third-party dependencies

-The current implementation uses only the Python standard library.
+The current research prototype intentionally relies only on Python's standard library to keep experiments simple and reproducible.

 ---